jorisvddonk/tzo/README.md

 # ConciseText Representation

 The ConciseText representation, is - as its name suggests - a lot more concise than the standard representation, but also slightly more difficult to parse.
-See [`src/grammars/ConciseText.g4`](src/grammars/ConciseText.g4) for an [ANTLR4](https://www.antlr.org/) grammar, and [`/reference/ConciseText.rrd.pdf`](/reference/ConciseText.rrd.pdf) for reference documentation.
+See [`src/grammars/ConciseText.g4`](src/grammars/ConciseText.g4) for an [ANTLR4](https://www.antlr.org/) grammar, and [`/reference/ConciseText.rrd.pdf`](/reference/ConciseText.rrd.pdf) for a railroad diagram of this grammar.

 Examples: